flacchy/KCL_work_experience_R_workshop/README.md

 **Details**

-Jia Dai, Amy Roberts Flavia Flaviani, and Fewa Laleye are participanting in a work experience with the School of Life Course and Population Sciences.
+Jiadai Mi, Amy Roberts, Flavia Flaviani, and Fewa Laleye are participanting in a work experience with the School of Life Course and Population Sciences.
 The workshop will be based on data analysis/bioinformatics for year 11-12 students visiting King's College London for work experience.

 **Date:**